Sex: What’s the Big Deal?

 - If you are planning to use condoms, dental dams or latex gloves, try them out on your own first so that you have some practice using them and can make sure they are the right size.

 - Masturbating on your own is a great way to get to know your body and what makes you feel good.
 You can check out your nipples, your inner and outer labia, your clitoris, your perineum (the area between the vagina and the anus), your vagina, and/or your anus.
-(For more on these body parts check out the Puberty Section of this website.
-For more on how to masturbate check out Masturbation 101.)
+(For more on these body parts check out the Puberty Section of this website [Link].
+For more on how to masturbate check out Masturbation [Link].)

 - Never insert anything into your vagina that has already been in your anus as this can spread germs.

 - After your first time having vaginal intercourse, you may or may not notice a bit of bleeding or spotting in your underwear.
-For more on this check out Vaginal Sex.
+For more on this check out Vaginal Sex [Link].

 - Masturbating on your own is a great way to get to know your body and what makes you feel good.
-You can check out your shaft, the head of your penis and foreskin, your testicles, your perineum (the area between the penis and the anus), your anus, your prostate gland, and/or your nipples.
-(For more on these body parts check out the Puberty Section of this website.
-For more on how to masturbate check out Masturbation 101.)
+You can check out your shaft, the head of your penis* and foreskin, your testicles, your perineum (the area between the penis and the anus), your anus, your prostate gland, and/or your nipples.
+(For more on these body parts check out the Puberty Section of this website [Link].
+For more on how to masturbate check out Masturbation [Link].)

 - If you find yourself losing your erection, try not to worry.
 It happens all the time.
 Arousal can come in waves so relax and try doing different things.
-For more on erections, see Erections 101.
+For more on erections, see our info page [Link].